StratosphereLabs/stratosphere-ui/src/components/DatePicker/DatePicker.md

   `min` and `max` are date bounds, so the earliest and latest day stay selectable, and a time of day on either bound restricts that day only - `max="2013-08-20T17:00"` allows all of August 20 up to 17:00.
 Midnight is read as a date-only bound, since that is what `'2013-08-20'` and `new Date(2013, 7, 20)` both resolve to, which keeps them meaning the whole day.
 The time field is bounded natively, so the browser validates it and its steppers stop at the bound, and a time carried over from another day is clamped into the bounds of the day it lands on.

 - `range` needs two clicks: the first sets the start, the second sets the end and closes the popover.
 Clicking a day before the start flips the range around, and clicking the start again clears it.
+A range that is already complete, including one the calendar opened with, is replaced rather than edited, so the two clicks are always the same two.
 Two months are shown side by side when the screen is wide enough for them.
 - `month` closes the popover as soon as a month is picked.

 ## Calendar